thomasekdahlN/wealthprognosis-app/README.md

 - Support for yearly tax on interest on money in the bank.
 - Support for two different types of stock - sellable and non-sellable (greymarket).
 Sellable stocks will be sold until zero when you retire.
 Non-sellable stocks will be kept until you die.
 - Fortune tax is divided into state and municipality tax.
 Should be calculated separately.
+- Correct the FIRE calulations - the correct is 4% the first year and then KPI adjusted the following years.

 #### Not a priority, but have been thinking of it.
 - Support for factor on a rule like +1000